MUSICAL GEAR : INSURANCE AND PROTECTION WHILE ON TOUR

 - Leave your vehicle at a tow truck yard: they are manned 24 hours a day, 7 days a week.
 The cost is usually reasonable for the protection provided.

 - Consider chaining all your gear together in your van so that if the thief does a smash & grab, they will not be able to get away quickly.

 - Finally, make sure your gear is insured.

 Insure your gear with an insurance broker that specializes in instrument insurance for music professionals, such as Front Row.
 Most homeowner policies will not insure instruments and gear used professionally, so source a policy for professionals.

-Front Row offers instrument insurance 24/7 on line for as little as $20.
+Front Row offers instrument insurance 24/7 online.

 Musical Instrument Insurance 101: How to Protect Your Instruments